-Q: I get that there probably isn’t one magic silver bullet that is going to drive traffic to my blog but are there a set of activities that usually work well to build a following and get more traffic?
+Q: I get that there probably isn’t one magic silver bullet that is going to drive traffic to my blog, but is there a set of activities that usually works well to build a following and get more traffic?

 1. Creating interesting blog posts and articles.

 It’s a lot harder to get people to share and link to content that isn’t interesting.
 I would imagine that most lawyers stay in touch with interesting things that are happening in their industry.
 They should write about it on their blogs because other people will be interested as well.

 It’s very hard to get ahead online if you’re working to promote your blog or site on your own.
 Things work a lot better if you have friends or contacts that can help you to share your work.
 If you don’t have time to cultivate those relationships, I would hire someone who can do it for you because it’s crucial.

 3. Getting other sites to link to mine.

 Google has been my top source of traffic for seven straight years.
 They look at a lot of things when they are deciding which sites are the best, but most of them don’t make that much of a difference.

 The biggest factor (by far) that Google uses to determine which sites they are going to send traffic to is links.
 If other sites are linking to yours, Google assumes that you are a good site.
 If no other sites link to yours, Google assumes that it’s because your site isn’t very useful.

 I work consistently on making sure that other sites link to mine, and over time, this creates great traffic from Google.